Commander-Crash/Twitter_stuff/README.md

 # Twitter_stuff
-Twitter scripts and such
+Twitter scripts and such.
-Media download script will have a "DL" in green background once you click on the media it will show on the bottom left.
+Media download script will have a "DL" in green background It only downloads gif's Im still working on extracting .mp4's without API